osmode/ddash/README.md

 ## What is DDASH?
 ---
-DDASH is a protocol for information exchange across Ethereum networks.
+DDASH is an Ethereum operating system built around information exchange

-* Interface between private Ethereum networks and the main Ethereum network
+* Transfer value and information among Ethereum networks

+* Abstract creation of GUI interfaces for Ethereum contracts

-* Automate deployment of private Ethereum networks (no need for manual enode entry)
+* Sysadmin for Ethereum networks

 * Automate compilation and deployment of Ethereum contracts to any Ethereum blockchain